 The village of Ugley can trace its roots back to circa 1041 when it was known as Uggele, however, the village name has altered many times over the years, with a mention in the Domesday Book as Ugghelea.
 Other names derived from the original throughout the centuries have been: Uggele, Huggle, Hoggele, Ogeley, Oglegh, Ukeley and Oakley and finally to the Ugley we use today.

-The hall was donated to the village in 1920 by Mr William Tennant, of Orford Hall, who commissioned and funded the build of the village hall as a war memorial in memory of members of his family and Ugley’s other brave first world war heroes - details of which can be seen on the wooden paneling which still remains above the fire place.
+The hall was donated to the village in 1920 by Mr William Tennant, of Orford Hall, who commissioned and funded the building of the village hall as a war memorial in memory of members of his family and Ugley’s other brave first world war heroes - details of which can be seen on the wooden panelling which still remains above the fireplace.

 During the second world war the hall was badly damaged by a German bomb, fortunately, government compensation enabled it to be restored and improved when the war was over.

-Over the years, the hall has continued to be refurbished and modernized lending itself well to many different kinds of functions and events: from dances, meetings and children’s parties to quiz evenings, clubs and classes and the now famed meetings of the ‘Ugley Women’s Institute’!
-With a very large private car park and disabled access and facilities within, Ugley Village Hall is a perfect venue for private functions and events.
+Over the years, the village hall has continued to be refurbished and modernized lending itself well to many different kinds of functions and events: from dances, meetings and children’s parties to quiz evenings, clubs and classes and the now famed meetings of the ‘Ugley Women’s Institute’!
+With a very large private car park and disabled access and facilities within, Ugley village hall is a perfect venue for private functions and events.